IBM-Cloud/onprem-integration-demo/README.md

 	b) Give the VM group a name.
 We suggest something that identifies it as your "on-premises data center".
 Alphanumeric or "_-." characters are allowed but no spaces.

+	c) Select "SINGLE" as type.

-	c) Select the `m1.small` size, equivalent to 1.5 GB memory and 1 CPU
+	d) Select the `m1.small` size, equivalent to 1.5 GB memory and 1 CPU

+	e) Toggle `Assign pubic IP address` to make the VM accessible from outside Bluemix

-	d) Create an SSH key for securely connecting to your VM.
+	f) Create an SSH key for securely connecting to your VM.
 For instructions on how to do this, check out the [documentation][vm_ssh_key_docs]

-	e) Default to the `private` network
+	g) Default to the `private` network

-	f) Toggle `Assign pubic IP address` to make the VM accessible from outside Bluemix

-	g) Click `Create` to create and launch your VM.
+	h) Click `CREATE` to create and launch your VM.
 Once it has started, take note of your public IP address on the VM dashboard.
 The IP address is needed during some steps later on.

 3. Open a terminal and make sure that your private key file is in your working directory.
 It needs to have the correct permissions, to set them use the command: